 it was titled The Gods of Egypt, but the name was changed

-and it was named Les Fêtes de l'Hymen et de l'Amour.
-Rameau's
+for Les Fêtes de l'Hymen et de l'Amour.
+Rameau's music

-music has generally a lot of supporters and one must recognize
+has generally a lot of supporters and one must admit that it is

-that it is full of harmonies.
-Lully lovers think that Rameau is
+full of harmonies.
+Lully lovers think that Rameau is sometimes

-sometimes strange, and that several of his works are in the Italian
+strange, and that several of his works are in the Italian manner :

-manner : this is how the criticisers judged his past operas ;
+this is how the criticisers judged his past operas ; nevertheless,

-nevertheless, one cannot help to think that he is one of the greatest
+one cannot help to think that he is one of the greatest musicians

-musicians we have.
-The opera given on last Wednesday was judged
+we have.
+The opera given on last Wednesday was rated according

-according to those opposite feelings ; all the connoisseurs, and
+to those opposite feelings ; all the connoisseurs, and Rameau

-Rameau himself, agree that the overture is not good, and he has
+himself, agree that the overture is not good, and he has planned

-planned to compose a new one.
-But, there are some wonderful pieces
+to compose a new one.
+But, there are some wonderful pieces of

 a beautiful effect.
 The King seemed to be happy about it ;